Automattic/wp-calypso/docs/guide/navigation-terminology.md

-# Glossary of Terms
+# Navigation Terminology

-This is a glossary of terms used in Calypso, and what they mean.
+This is a glossary of navigation terminology used in Calypso.

-## Calypso Interface

 **Masterbar**